-- Completion of a housing screening and assessment, and the development of an individualized housing support plan.
+- Completion of a housing screening and assessment and the development of an individualized housing support plan.
 The plan should reflect current needs and address existing or recurring housing retention barriers. - Education and counseling for the beneficiary on the role, rights, and responsibilities of both the tenant and the landlord (e.g. primary causes for eviction, what to do if your landlord does not address problems, etc.). - Assistance in addressing circumstances and/or behaviors that may jeopardize housing (e.g. loss of income or benefits, late rental payment, other lease violations, etc.).
-This should include both direct interventions to address risks and connection of the beneficiary to relevant community resources that may offer assistance.

-- Assistance in resolving disputes with landlords and/or neighbors to reduce risk of eviction or other adverse action. - Assistance with housing recertification processes, including lease renewals and housing subsidy renewals. - Assistance in maintaining income and (non-Medicaid) benefits to retain housing. - Assistance in budgeting and bill paying. - Assistance in resolving issues such as mold, pest infestation, or malfunctioning heating or air conditioning (HVAC) systems. - Residential modifications to improve accessibility of housing. (i.e. ramps, rails, or grip bars in bathroom) with landlord permission. - Screening for potential need for housing transition services, if current placement appears unlikely to be sustainable. - Purchase and/or installation of appliances that are determined medically necessary (i.e. heating and cooling units, humidifiers, dehumidifiers, and air purifiers).
+This should include both direct interventions to address risks and connection of the beneficiary to relevant community resources that may offer assistance. - Assistance in resolving disputes with landlords and/or neighbors to reduce risk of eviction or other adverse action. - Assistance with housing recertification processes, including lease renewals and housing subsidy renewals. - Assistance in maintaining income and (non-Medicaid) benefits to retain housing. - Assistance in budgeting and bill paying. - Assistance in resolving issues such as mold, pest infestation, or malfunctioning heating or air conditioning (HVAC) systems. - Assistance in obtaining free legal services for beneficiaries facing housing-related issues that require this level of additional support. - Residential modifications to improve accessibility of housing. (i.e. ramps, rails, or grip bars in bathroom) with landlord permission. - Screening for potential need for housing transition services, if current placement appears unlikely to be sustainable. - Purchase and/or installation of appliances that are determined medically necessary (i.e. heating and cooling units, humidifiers, dehumidifiers, and air purifiers).